-- Mr. Jun Hamano supervises the management from an objective standpoint as Outside Director and is providing opinions and suggestions based on his wealth of experience and broad insight gained through economic administration and other roles at the Cabinet Office, etc. - Ms. Keiko Murata supervises the management as Outside Director and is providing opinions and suggestions based on her experience in economic administration and analysis of Japan and overseas at the Cabinet Office and deep insight as a professor of Graduate School of Tokyo Metropolitan University. - Mr. Satoshi Tanaka supervises the management from an objective standpoint as Outside Director and is providing opinions and suggestions based on his wealth of experience and board insight gained through his service as Director responsible for the Corporate Staff Unit and Representative Director of Mitsui & Co., Ltd. The sales of Mitsui & Co., Ltd. to the Company for the most recent fiscal year were less than 0.2% of Mitsui & Co., Ltd.'s revenue for the same period. - Mr. Kiyoto Ido has been appointed as Outside Director because of wealth of experience in economic administration gained at the Ministry of Finance of Japan, etc., and broad insight which were developed through international experiences at the Ministry of Foreign Affairs and other professional research institutions.
+- Mr. Jun Hamano supervises the management from an objective standpoint as Outside Director and is providing opinions and suggestions based on his wealth of experience and broad insight gained through economic administration and other roles at the Cabinet Office, etc. - Ms. Keiko Murata supervises the management as Outside Director and is providing opinions and suggestions based on her experience in economic administration and analysis of Japan and overseas at the Cabinet Office and deep insight as a professor of Graduate School of Tokyo Metropolitan University. - Mr. Satoshi Tanaka supervises the management from an objective standpoint as Outside Director and is providing opinions and suggestions based on his wealth of experience and board insight gained through his service as Director responsible for the Corporate Staff Unit and Representative Director of Mitsui & Co., Ltd. The sales of Mitsui & Co., Ltd. to the Company for the most recent fiscal year were less than 0.2% of Mitsui & Co., Ltd.'s revenue for the same period. - Mr. Kiyoto Ido supervises the management from an objective standpoint as Outside Director and is providing opinions and suggestions based on his wealth of experience in economic administration gained at the Ministry of Finance, etc., and broad insight which were developed through international experiences at the Ministry of Foreign Affairs and other professional research institutions.